jmuehlig/perf-cpp/docs/what-are-performance-counters.md

 | AMD (Zen 3+) | 6 | 0 |

 If you request more events than physical counters, the kernel **multiplexes**: it time-shares the counters and scales the results.
-Multiplexed counts are estimates, not exact — so fewer simultaneous events means more accurate data.
+Multiplexed counts are estimates rather than exact values; the fewer events you measure simultaneously, the more accurate the data.

 *perf-cpp* [detects your hardware's counter layout automatically](recording.md#detection-of-physical-hardware-counters) and manages multiplexing transparently.